RYA Day Skipper Sail Practical

 Navigational course booklet titled "Day Skipper" by RYA, alongside a blue plastic compass, placed on a light-colored wooden surface.

-Day Skipper Practical Training Course syllabus:
+Day Skipper Practical Sail Training Course syllabus:

 The RYA Day Skipper Practical Training Course is carried-out over 5 days aboard one of our fleet yachts (36’-44’), and teaches pilotage, navigation, seamanship and boat handling up to the standard required to skipper a small cruising yacht safely by day in familiar tidal waters.